ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/015- Leader-Election.md

 ## What is leader election?
 Imagine a product that helps  users track their friends and also allows them save periodically so that when its time to get a friend a gift, they can alway just have money to spare.
 We have a db for storing user personal and payment information.
 We also have a third party integration for us to be able to collect funds from users.

 This service needs information from your database to be able to serve you well.
-For security reasons, you decide to  ensure that the third part service does not interact with the DB directly.
+For security reasons, you decide to  ensure that the third party service does not interact with the DB directly.
 Instead we have a Service between the DB and the third party service.

 This service will essentially be able to pull information from the database and periodically send a message to the third-party notifying it of when to deduct funds from a user.